Skip to main content

 • Activities that they undertake to address the identified needs

-• Results and impacts of their activities.
+• Results and impacts of their activities

 5. Clusters

-Here you can find an overview of all seven KEF cluster average polar area charts, enabling you to compare the relative strengths of each.
+Here you can find an overview of all seven KE cluster average polar area charts, enabling you to compare the relative strengths of each.
 By selecting one of the cluster charts along the bottom of the screen, the page will display the membership and cluster average quintile results for each perspective in the selected cluster.

 Clustering for fair comparison

-It is important to note that the KEF clusters are not ranked in any way – the clusters are not a ranking in themselves – they are intended to promote fair comparisons between similar sorts of providers in a very diverse sector.
+It is important to note that the KE clusters are not ranked in any way – the clusters are not a ranking in themselves – they are intended to promote fair comparisons between similar sorts of providers in a very diverse sector.

 Diagram showing the relationship between clusters and the HE sector